UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/plan/ProjectPlan.md

 #### Administrator

 David Johnson is an administrator for the system and must ensure all data is up to date.
 They log in using their admin username and password and instantly see a homepage where they can import and modify data, create a service role, or manage existing accounts.
-They import the performance data for the previous month by uploading a file (CSV, JSON, XML), but are also given the option to enter it manually.
+They import the performance data for the previous month by uploading a file (CSV), but are also given the option to enter it manually.
 They then create a service role by completing a form requesting the associated name, description, sub-area and expected monthly hours.
 Next, they increase the monthly hours associated with an existing service role from 20 to 30 and remove a service role that is no longer in practice.
 An instructor requires David to update his account information, so using another form, they update the instructor’s username and password.
 Finally, David adds a new account for a recently hired instructor and removes two accounts that belonged to instructors who will not be returning for the upcoming semester.
 David logs out of the system and is happy they were able to complete their daily tasks efficiently and without roadblocks.

 ## Requirements